AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+  : One and Only one to One or More

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+  :is a blue lined filled diamond so it's a NOT NULL simple attribute

-3. How many foreign keys does the "payments" table have?
+4. How many foreign keys does the "payments" table have?
 How can you tell?
+  : (3) The red Diamon next to customer_id, rental_id, and staff_id all indicat that thay are being referenced from another table.

 ##### ER Diagram upload